 Bookings essential: Book here or phone 0800 THE MUSE (0800 843 687) or email us.

 Join Maganui Stewart and Robert Fugah to experience the exhilaration of playing West African hand drums with others.
 Improve your coordination, and enjoy the buzz, shared joy and connection that only drumming with others can create.
 In this class series, participants will learn traditional West African rhythms and songs.
 Maganui will help students learn the rhythms and develop their skill.
-Robert will run one of the Thursday night classes when he comes to town (date to be confirmed).
+Most terms, Robert comes to town to run one class.

 About the Tutors: